 Here at azWHOLEistic a lot of customers come in asking about the purity of the CBD they’re purchasing from various stores.
-A lot of people are buying CBD online and they’re not getting much relief, or they’re suspecting that perhaps the material isn’t as strong as it says on the bottle.
+A lot of people are buying CBD online and they’re not getting any results, or they’re suspecting that perhaps the material isn’t as strong as it says on the bottle.
 In just three months, we’ve had dozens of people come in with a bottle in their hand that says pure CBD, but when we look at the label, it doesn’t show the ingredients.
 This is a red flag.

 One of the things you’ll find here at azWHOLEistic is a book filled with certificates of analysis for many of the products that we carry.
 In this article we want to discuss the following: